-- In the setup wizard
+- Setup wizard

-- In the Overview report
+- Overview report

 In the Overview report, your keywords will be listed in a table.
-Next to each keyword there is a box to add a tag to the keyword.
+Next to each keyword, there is a box to add a tag to the keyword.
 If you added any tags before, they will appear in an auto-suggest box.

 If you would like to tag in bulk, select a group of keywords or all keywords in the table and click the “Actions” button above the table.
 You will be able to add and remove tags from the same menu.

 Also, adding and removing tags is possible from the Tags Manager at the top of the interface.
 You can get to the Tags Manager by clicking the Tags filter and then selecting “Manage tags” (see below).
 A new window will pop up where you will be able to apply the necessary changes.

 After you’ve applied tags to your keywords, you can filter your reports by tag to analyze each keyword group.
 You can filter your reports to exclude specific tags as well, giving you more ways to analyze your set of keywords.